Hy-X/seisbench-demos/README.md

 In addtion to the core Seisbench examples, this repository features the OKLAD induced-seismicity dataset.
 A curated collection of local microearthquake recordings with higher fidelity annotations from the Oklahoma region.
 The dataset captures a wide range of induced seismic events, making it ideal for demonstrating practical tasks such as waveform inspection, labelling strategies, preprocessing workflows and model fine-tuning.

-The notebooks inlucded in this repository will walk you through:
+The notebooks included in this repository will walk you through:

 1 loading and exploring the OKLAD dataset
 2 applying Seisbench's building preprocessing tools
-3 adapting pretrained models to the OKLAD data fro event detection for picking 4 configuring the environment so others can easily reproduce or extend workflow
+3 adapting pretrained models to the OKLAD data for event detection and picking 4 configuring the environment so others can easily reproduce or extend workflow

 ## Repository Structure